ReJean spent much of her youth in Ohio but for quite some time now has been a Colorado native.

 ReJean prefers gardening that revolves around florals and plants but enjoys learning any new green thumb tricks of the trade.

-That’s why she started the Interest Group: Gardening.
+That’s why she started the session on Gardening.

 One of the things she noticed was that gardening differs a lot depending on where you live.